 Any work-from-home guru probably has a few of these plastic filing boxes hanging around somewhere.
 Put them to good use by mounting them inside a kitchen cabinet.
 They’re big enough to accommodate paper bags and even fabric grocery bags.
 Use command strips to attach the filing slots on the inner cabinet so you can store based on size.
 Looking for more easy storage ideas?
 Find them here.

 DIY Bag Dispenser

-If you have kids (or maybe just love soda) chances are you have an old two-liter soda bottle hanging around.
+If you have kids or love soda, chances are you have an old two-liter soda bottle hanging around.
 Cut off the top, cover it in washi tape and secure it to a cabinet door.
 Thread the plastic bags through the mouth of the bottle.
-This makes for a great plastic bag dispenser.
-Think of all the space you’ll save!
+This makes for a great plastic bag dispenser, plus you prevented something from going to the landfill.